jenstubbs/Microservices/Lab3.md

 # Lab 3: Deploying Microservices with core Kubernetes

 ## Task 1
 ### Step 1
 <img width="519" height="126" alt="Screenshot 2026-02-11 at 8 17 41 PM" src="https://github.com/user-attachments/assets/be14f934-6316-4d2f-8c89-00ae19c3dbb4" />

+- This command shows which google accounts are logged into and active, ensuring you have permission to do this.

 ### Step 2
 <img width="1002" height="120" alt="Screenshot 2026-02-11 at 8 19 05 PM" src="https://github.com/user-attachments/assets/18ca5330-28cc-4586-adb5-ea49171f615b" />

+- This command displays the current project being used.

 ### Step 3
 - Not Needed